 Larger communities use punchcards, which are similar to paper ballots but have perforated boxes next to each candidate's name.
 Voters slip the ballots into special clipboards and use sharp pins to punch through the boxes for the candidates and issues they support.
 When done, the voters drop the ballots in locked ballot boxes.
 Precinct captains have special machines that read the punched holes on each form and tabulate the results.

-Although mechanical lever machines are no longer manufactured, they are still used by some communities.
-The machine looks like a small booth with a panel of horizontal levers on the back wall.
 Each lever is marked with the name of a different candidate.
 Voters step into the booth, which has curtains that the voters can close behind them for privacy.
 To cast ballots, voters push down the levers that correspond to the candidates and issues they support.
 When the voters are finished making their selections, they open the curtains and the levers automatically snap back to their horizontal position, ready for the next voter.
 But inside the machine, each lever that the voter pushes down moves a set of counters -- much like the odometer on a car -- that records each vote.
 At the end of the day, the precinct captains can look at the counters and calculate how many people pushed each lever.

 Have you ever taken a multiple-choice test by marking your choices on a special form with a number 2 pencil?
 In 1996, almost 25 percent of everyone who voted in the presidential election used the same method.
 Known as "Marksense," this technology allows voters to darken the spaces on the ballot that correspond to the candidates and issues they support and then drop the ballot into a sealed ballot box.
 Precinct captains have special machines that read the darkened marks on each form and tabulate the results.